 - You must complete at least 16 credit hours at the 400/500 level in geography.
-Usually this is met by GEOG 471, GEOG 491, a GIS course, and two 500 level GEOG courses. - A maximum of 2 elective courses may be taken S/U or CR/NC (including a thesis).
-Please note the Graduate College Handbook for CR/NC grades. - If you write a thesis, only 8 hours of GEOG 599 credit will apply towards the minimum 32 hours needed for the Master's degree.
+Usually this is met by GEOG 471, GEOG 491, a GIS course, and two 500 level GEOG courses. - A maximum of 2 elective courses may be taken S/U or CR/NC (including a thesis). - If you write a thesis, only 8 hours of GEOG 599 credit will apply towards the minimum 32 hours needed for the Master's degree.
 Additional GEOG 599 credit may be earned in the course of completing the thesis, but will not reduce the 400/500 level credit needed to complete the degree requirement below the minimum level of 24 hours.
 The Graduate College requires that the Master's thesis be approved by a member of the Graduate Faculty.